AWS CloudWatch vs CloudTrail A Complete Guide

 | Common Use Cases | Application Performance Monitoring (APM), infrastructure health checks, auto-scaling triggers, operational alarms, and dashboarding. | Security incident investigation, compliance reporting (e.g., HIPAA, PCI DSS), change management audits, and forensic analysis. |

-Key Takeaway for Certification Exams: The easiest way to remember the difference is this: CloudWatch provides performance and operational data (the 'what' and 'how' of system health), while CloudTrail focuses on activity and audit data (the 'who' and 'when' of changes).
-A well-architected solution, as emphasized in AWS exams, requires both for resilience and security.
+Key Takeaway for Certification Exams: Remember the difference this way: CloudWatch provides performance and operational data.
+It covers the 'what' and 'how' of system health.
+CloudTrail focuses on activity and audit data.
+It covers the 'who' and 'when' of changes.
+A well-architected solution requires both to ensure security and uptime.

-Grasping this fundamental distinction is the first step toward building a properly observable and secure cloud architecture, laying the groundwork for more advanced monitoring and governance strategies.
+Learning this fundamental distinction is the first step toward building a secure cloud.
+It sets the stage for more advanced monitoring and governance strategies.

 Comparing Critical Features: Monitoring and Auditing in AWS